chrispader/EyeMind/README.md

 				5. You should know in advnace the following
 					a. screen resolution (recommended 1920-1080)
 					b. screen dimension in inches
-					c. distance between the eye-tracker and the screen
+					c. distance between the eye-tracker and the person
 				6. There should be no display scalling in your computer
 				7. It is recommended to always start a new instance of EyeMind and the eye-tracking sever for each data-collection